ArenKae/cub3D/README.md

 - Clone the repository and use ```make``` or ```make bonus``` to compile with or without the bonus part.

 - Launch the program using ```./cub3D maps/your_map.cub``` or ```./cub3D_bonus maps/bonus_map.cub```.
 You can use either WASD or ZQSD to move the player, and the left/right arrow keys to rotate the camera.

-> **_NOTE:_**  I added some really bad drawings in the "cours/" directory that helped me understand how raycasting works.
-Maybe one day I'll redo them properly to explain theses notions in a pedagogical way.